IBM/istio101/workshop/exercise-4/README.md

     kubectl get services -n istio-system
     ```

 2. Configure Istio to automatically gather telemetry data for services that run in the service mesh.

-    a.
 Create a rule to collect telemetry data.
     ```shell
+    cd ../../plans/
     kubectl create -f guestbook-telemetry.yaml
     ```

-3. Obtain the guestbook endpoint to access the guestbook.

-    a.
-For a paid cluster, you can access the guestbook via the external IP for your service as guestbook is deployed as a load balancer service.
+1. Obtain the guestbook endpoint to access the guestbook.
+You can access the guestbook via the external IP for your service as guestbook is deployed as a load balancer service.
 Get the EXTERNAL-IP of the guestbook service via output below:

     ```shell
     kubectl get service guestbook -n default
     ```

 Go to this external ip address in the browser to try out your guestbook.

-    b.
-For a lite cluster, first, get the worker's public IP:

-    ```shell
-    ibmcloud cs workers <cluster_name>
-    ```
-    Output:
-    ```shell
-    ID             Public IP      Private IP      Machine Type        State    Status   Zone    Version kube-xxx       169.60.87.20   10.188.80.69    u2c.2x4.encrypted   normal   Ready    wdc06   1.9.7_1510*
-    ```

-    Second, get the node port:

-    ```shell
-    kubectl get svc guestbook -n default
-    ```
-    Output:
-    ```shell
-    NAME        TYPE           CLUSTER-IP     EXTERNAL-IP    PORT(S)        AGE
-    guestbook   LoadBalancer   172.21.134.6   pending        80:31702/TCP   4d
-    ```

-    The node port in above sample output is `169.60.87.20:31702`

-    Go to this address in the browser to try out your guestbook.

 4. Generate a small load to the app.

     ```shell
-    while sleep 0.5; do curl http://<guestbook_endpoint/; done
+    for i in {1..20}; do sleep 0.5; curl http://<guestbook_IP>/; done
     ```

 ## View guestbook telemetry data